TeddyDD/blog/content/wiki/shorthand.md

 I was inspired to design this after I saw http://wiki.xxiivv.com/#Shorthand Shapes are result of experimentation with different stokes, I was looking for something that *feels* natural and easy to write.
 Some shapes was borrowed form Gregg and Teeline systems.
+Logo for this project was created in [Dotgrid](https://hundredrabbits.itch.io/dotgrid)

 ## Projects